Northwest Airlines Flight 85: Navigating a Rudder Hardover Event Over the Bering Sea

-On October 9, 2002, Northwest Airlines Flight 85 embarked on its journey from Detroit Metropolitan Wayne County Airport in the United States to Narita International Airport in Japan.
-What should have been a routine international passenger flight turned into a harrowing experience when the Boeing 747-400 encountered a lower rudder hard over event over the vast expanse of the Bering Sea.
+Northwest Airlines Flight 85 departed on October 9, 2002, from Detroit Metropolitan Wayne County Airport in the United States for Narita International Airport in Japan.
+What would otherwise have been a routine international passenger flight turned into hell as Boeing 747-400 had a lower rudder hard over over open waters of the Bering Sea.

 In the Blink of an Eye: Full Left Lower Rudder

-In a matter of moments, the Boeing 747-400 experienced a full left lower rudder deflection—a scenario where the rudder was turned to its maximum left position.
-This unexpected shift could have resulted in a loss of control and attitude for the aircraft.
-To counteract this sudden and extreme maneuver, the flight crew had to take immediate action to regain control and maintain the aircraft's course.
+In the second, the Boeing 747-400 experienced a full left lower deflection of the rudder—a flight condition in which the rudder was rotated to its maximum left position.
+Such a turn would have resulted in loss of control and attitude of the aircraft.
+In order to reverse such sudden and extreme flight motion, the crew should be able to react quickly enough so that control may be regained and the aircraft maintained on course.

-In response to the lower rudder hardover event, the flight crew made the pivotal decision to divert the aircraft to Ted Stevens Anchorage International Airport.
-While the event did not result in any injuries to passengers or crew members, the potential risks associated with the handover event necessitated a precautionary landing.
+As a result of the low rudder hardover event, the flight crew on board determined that was the primary reason for diverting the airplane to Ted Stevens Anchorage International Airport.
+Even though the event itself did not impact passenger and flight crew member injury, the risk the handover event presented prompted deployment of a precautionary landing.

 Legacy of Safety: Airworthiness Directive